allison-abad/Pokemon-application/README.md

 ## How It's Made:

-**Tech used:
+**Tech used:**
 *HTML
 *jQuery, JS
 *CSS

 ## What I learned:
-The more practice I have with writing JQuery the more underrstnading it becomes and working with api's it's imortant to make sure variables are consistent.
+The more practice I have with writing JQuery the more uunderstanding it becomes, as with working with api's it's important to make sure variables stay consistent.